sbixl/bob.native.windows.basement/README.md

     bob dev buildall
 ```

-Because there is currently no Jenkins / CI support for windows yet, you have
-to build all packages locally in your host environment.
-Building the clang compiler
-can take some time, so have a bit of patience. ;-)
+Building the clang compiler can take some time, so have a bit of patience. ;-)

 In tests/cmake there are a couple of recipes that build small test packages which use the basement layer.
 They act as smoke tests for this project.